Debt Camel

 There isn’t a separate template for this.
 You can just copy the complaint you sent to the lender.
 But here are some more things you may want to add.

-In this case you may have paid more in interest than you would have if you had just been given an extra loan because of the way the “early settlement calculation” was done.
+• Say if you repaid some loans early because you refinanced your loan.
+Here you may have paid more in interest than if you had just been given an extra loan.
 If this wasn’t explained to you by your agent (and I bet it wasn’t!) then you paid more interest than you should have.

-A lender such as Provident should only have offered you a loan if you had asked them in writing for it.
-The collector shouldn’t have sat in your home and offered new loans.
+A lender in your house should only offer a loan if you had asked them in writing for it.
 So if this happened to you, mention it in your complaint to the Ombudsman.

 Send your bank statements and credit report